luizfonseca/proksi/README.md

 ### Docker Labels

 Proksi can be used in conjunction with Docker to automatically discover **services** and route traffic to them.
-To do this, you need to add labels to your Docker containers.
+To do this, you need to add labels to your Docker services (*swarm* or not).
 The following labels are supported:

 ```yaml